neural-data-science/github-starter-course/README.md

 [You can see a Markdown cheatsheet here](https://www.markdownguide.org/cheat-sheet/)

-In a cell below this one, use Markdown to tell us a little bit about yourself.
+At the bottom of this file, use Markdown to tell us a little bit about yourself.
 Specifically, tell us:
 - your name
 - a photo of you
 - year